Skip to content

 Best for: People who also want a robo-advisor.

-Wealthfront started as a robo-advisor and added a cash account paying 4.50% APY.
-No minimums, no fees.
+Wealthfront pays 4.50% APY with no minimums or fees.
 FDIC insured up to $8 million through partner banks.
-The integration with Wealthfront’s investment accounts makes it easy to move money between savings and investing.
 Strong competitor to SoFi for the all-in-one approach.

 How much to keep in a HYSA

-Extra cash buffer.
-Some people keep 1 to 2 months of expenses above their emergency fund as a “life happens” buffer.
-That is fine in a HYSA.
+• Extra cash buffer: 1 to 2 months of expenses above your emergency fund

-What not to keep in a HYSA: Long-term savings (5+ years).
+Do not keep in a HYSA: Long-term savings (5+ years).
 Any money you will not need for 5+ years should be invested in index funds inside a Roth IRA or brokerage account.
 A HYSA at 4.50% barely keeps up with inflation.
 Stocks historically return 7% real (after inflation).
 Over 20 years, $10,000 in a HYSA grows to roughly $24,000.
 The same $10,000 invested in index funds grows to roughly $39,000.
-That is a $15,000 difference from choosing the right tool for the right job.

 How to open a HYSA (5 minutes)